lverweijen/piargus/docs/source/tutorial.md

-# Tutorial
+# Getting started

-Make sure to install piargus and pandas (dependency).
+Ensure that piargus and TauArgus are installed.
-If you have both installed, make sure to import them:
+If both are installed, you can start by importing piargus along with pandas:

 ```python
 import pandas as pd